 Ali insisted on an immediate rematch and whipped himself into the best condition of his career, but again it was a tough, close struggle, the former champion winning by split decision.
 Simply put, Norton’s cross-armed defence and counter-punching skills gave Ali trouble.
 While the victory paved the way for Ali’s rematch win against Joe Frazier and his joyous coronation in Africa, there was a sense that unfinished business existed between the two.
 After “The Greatest” defeated Frazier in the “Thrilla In Manila,” an Ali vs Norton rubber match became the biggest fight in boxing.

 Despite a crushing knockout loss to Foreman in 1974, Norton had maintained his high standing with stoppage wins over Ron Stander and Jerry Quarry.
 Ali vs Norton III to decide once and for all who was the better man became a huge attraction, resulting in the biggest payday in boxing history up to that point, six million dollars for Ali.
 While the live gate was inhibited by a New York City police strike and the chaos which ensued, millions around the world watched the bout on closed circuit television.

 Over 40 years later, boxing fans still argue about the fight and the judges’ decision.
-A myth has accrued over the years that the challenger was the victim of an obvious robbery, that Ali in no way deserved the narrow though unanimous decision he received after 15 rounds of action.
+A myth has accrued over the years that the challenger was the victim of an obvious robbery, that Ali in no way deserved the narrow though unanimous decision he received after 15 rounds.
 In fact, like their first two fights, it was a very close affair, at times difficult to score, and while Norton may have got the better of it by a shade, no blatant larceny took place.
 In the history of controversial heavyweight decisions, this was less Louis vs Walcott and more Holmes vs Witherspoon.